geerlingguy/ansible-role-kibana/README.md

 ## Requirements

-This role was made to work with Nginx; other HTTP servers are not supported at this time.
+  - This role was made to work with Nginx; other HTTP servers are not supported at this time.
+  - On RedHat-based distributions, the `python-passlib` library is required, which is available through the EPEL repository.
+You can enable EPEL by adding the `geerlingguy.repo-epel` role to your playbook.

 ## Role Variables